Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 ## Why learn JS?

 JavaScript is one of the most important languages in use today.
 It's ubiquitous, in everything, and used everwhere.
+The language has also been improved recently.
+It's a great time to learn JS.

 <!-- > -->